Two Inverters on one Battery Bank

 If you plan to use two inverters simultaneously to power the same appliances, you must choose inverters that can synchronize their outputs.

 Some off-grid inverters are specifically designed to work together in parallel and include built-in synchronization features.
 They are usually connected with an ethernet cable to synch their output.
-That way they can put out the same voltage and frequency and their sinus waves are synched with each other.
+That way, they can put out the same voltage and frequency, and their sinus waves are synched.

-Below you can find a diagram of such a system running one or more appliances.
+Below is a diagram of such a system running one or more appliances.

 Separate Inverters